sigmaister/copy_CollapsOS/apps/basic/README.md

 ### Numbers, expressions and variables

+Numbers are stored in memory as 16-bit integers (little endian) and numbers being represented by BASIC are expressed as signed integers, in decimal form.
-Only 16-bit integers (unsigned for now) are supported in this BASIC.
-When printed, they're printed in decimal form.
-When expressing number literals, you can do so either in multiple forms. .
+Line numbers, however, are expressed and treated as unsigned integers: You can, if you want, put something on line "-1", but it will be the equivalent of line 65535.
+When expressing number literals, you can do so either in multiple forms.
 See "Number literals" in `apps/README.md` for details.

 Expressions are accepted wherever a number is expected.
 For example, `print 2+3` will print `5`.
 See "Expressions" in `apps/README.md`.